Explainer: What caused Amazon's outage? Will there be more?

 WHAT IS AWS?

 Amazon Web Services is a cloud-service operation — it stores its customers' data, runs their online activities and more — and a huge profit center for Amazon.
-It holds roughly a third of the $152 billion market for cloud services, according to a report by Synergy Research Group — a larger share than its closest rivals, Microsoft and Google, combined.
+It holds roughly 40% of the $64 billion global cloud infrastructure market, a larger share than its closest rivals Microsoft, Alibaba and Google, combined, according to research firm Gartner.

 It was formerly run by Amazon CEO Andy Jassy, who succeeded founder Jeff Bezos in July.